Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Explore Seneca Falls

-Seneca Falls, on historic Route 5 and 20, is known for two defining historical moments.
-The first is its role as the birthplace of the Women’s Rights movement in 1848.
+Seneca Falls, located one hour southeast of Rochester on historic Routes 5 & 20, is known for two defining historical moments.
+The first is its role as the birthplace of the women’s rights movement in 1848.
 The second is its inspiration for the fictional town of Bedford Falls in the classic film It’s a Wonderful Life.
 These moments continue to draw people to Seneca Falls for gatherings, rallies, and celebrations.

 Plan Your Day Trip to Seneca Falls